Things we like

 The main reason you wouldn’t choose this engine is because you want the sprightlier 1.6-litre four-cylinder turbocharged petrol engine available in the Sport+ and GT Line.

-Another is that you want the added confidence that comes with all-wheel-drive (AWD) traction that’s only available with the 1.6-litre turbo – the 2.0-litres are front wheel drive (FWD) only.
+Another is that you want the added confidence that comes with all-wheel-drive (AWD) traction that’s only available with the 1.6-litre turbo – the 2.0-litre variants are front-wheel drive (FWD) only.

 And you may also want the extra features available in the GT Line – the Sport+ is available with both engines.